Sida's work in Zimbabwe

 Food shortage due to drought and economic collapse

-In recent years, the country has been hit hard by droughts and economic collapse, leading to a humanitarian situation in which a large part of the population faces food shortages.
+In recent years, the country has been hit hard by droughts and economic collapse, leading to a humanitarian situation in which a large part of the population faces food shortages.4

 Sida’s development cooperation in Zimbabwe

 Located in southern Africa, Zimbabwe has no coastline and is slightly smaller than Sweden.
-Nearly two-thirds of the country’s inhabitants live in poverty.
-The majority of the population lives in rural areas.
+Nearly four out of ten of the country’s inhabitants live below the poverty line of 1,90 USD per day.5 The majority of the population lives in rural areas.6

 Democracy, human rights and the rule of law